The Antarctic Expedition That Changed Modern Medicine

 The American explorer Frederick Albert Cook is remembered today, if he’s remembered at all, for having likely lied about reaching the North Pole in 1908.
 Hailed as the Neil Armstrong of his day when he announced he’d seen the top of the world, he very quickly became the Lance Armstrong of his day after being pegged as a fraud.

-But years earlier, as the surgeon on a grueling Antarctic expedition, the subject of my new book Madhouse at the End of the Earth, Cook was legitimate hero.
+But years earlier, as the surgeon on a grueling Antarctic expedition, the subject of my new book Madhouse at the End of the Earth, Cook was a legitimate hero.
 His groundbreaking interventions aboard the Belgica, a Belgian ship stuck fast in the pack ice for more than a year, saved many lives and prefigured established medical science by several decades.

 On the morning July 11, 1898, Cook was awoken by a nightmarish sight.
 The captain, Georges Lecointe, had crawled to the doctor’s bedside.
 He had lost the use of his legs.
 It had been four months since the Belgica was imprisoned in a seemingly infinite expanse of ice, and two since the sun last dipped below the horizon.
 In that time, the men of the Belgica had seen their bodies and minds break down, gripped by a mysterious malaise that seemed as much physical and psychological.
 On top of that, scurvy was beginning to ravage the men.
 One officer had already died.
 It appeared that Lecointe would be next.